hjrdave/get-treble-gsm/src/posts/api-docs/scoped-global-state.md

 >Treble uses React's native [Context API](https://reactjs.org/docs/context.html) to manage global state under the hood.
 This means each instance of the Treble container has to utilize a unique instance of React Context.
 When no custom Context is passed to Treble it utilizes its default Context instance.
 Scoped Treble components need a custom Context to work correctly.

 Create a `Store.js` file in the desired component folder structure.
-You can learn more about creating a Treble Store by going [here](/api/setup#treble-store).
-Along with our state object array parameter, an object with the options property will need to be added to the `createStore()` function as a second parameter.
+You can learn more about creating a Treble Store by going [here](/api/setup#treble-store). `createStore` takes an optional option object as a second parameter.
+The `context` property will need to be added to this object.
 Example below.

 ```javascript
 //scoped store